Arthur Chetwynd

 Arthur Chetwynd Bt.
-(1913-2004) was a Canadian film producer and founder and president of the pioneering film production company Chetwynd Films.
-He was an early, prolific producer of sponsored short documentaries; it has been estimated that he produced as many as 3,000 films.
+(28 October 1913 – 11 July 2004) was a Canadian film producer and founder and president of the pioneering film production company Chetwynd Films.
+He was an early, prolific producer of high-quality sponsored short documentaries; it has been estimated that he produced as many as 3,000 films.

 At the 12th Canadian Film Awards in 1960, Chetwynd was presented with a Special Award "for dedicated service in the interest of Canadian filmmakers as an executive officer of the Association of Motion Picture Producers and Laboratories of Canada".
+In 1981, the 2nd Genie Awards presented a one-time Chetwynd Award for Business Promotion.

 Early life

 Arthur Ralph Talbot Chetwynd was born in the ghost town of Walhachin, a once-affluent hamlet in Thompson Country, in the British Columbia Interior.
 His father, Ralph Chetwynd was an English war hero (Military Cross 1918) who had moved to Canada to go into the cattle and fruit-growing business; he would become one of the founders of the Pacific Great Eastern Railway as well as a Member of the Legislative Assembly for the Cariboo, and British Columbia's Minister of Trade and Industry, Minister of Railways and Fisheries, and Minister of Agriculture.
 The city of Chetwynd, British Columbia is named after him.

 Arthur grew up in Vernon, in the British Columbia fruit-growing region of Okanagan.
 After graduating from Vernon Preparatory School, he attended the University of British Columbia.
 From 1943 to 1945, he was Chief Instructor for Medical Reconditioning for the Royal Canadian Air Force.
 After the war, he taught Physical and Health Education at the University of Toronto and became Publicity Officer for the University of Toronto Athletic Association, as well as Field Supervisor for the Canadian Red Cross Swimming and Water Safety program.
 In 1950, he founded Chetwynd Films and formally left the university in 1952.